nixiaojing/data_science_toolbox/README.md

 * The `code/` directory contains all code files
-    * `dataset.py`: DataSet Class has 5 main member methods.
+    * `dataset.py`: DataSet Class has five main member methods.
     	* a.
 The load function will prompt the user to enter the name of a file - assumedly which stores a data set to load.
 		* b.
 The clean method should ?clean? data according to category of data as follows:
 			* i.
 Quant data should fill in missing values with the mean